5th Street Bridge FAQs

 - When was the decision made to rehabilitate the 5th Street Bridge?

-- How will the waterway below the bridge be protected during the work?
+- How was the waterway below the bridge protected during the work?

 - Will you use local suppliers to repair the bridge?

 Construction began on Thursday, April 15, 2021.
 The bridge reopened to two-way vehicle traffic in February.
 The contractor is completing finishing touches and demobilizing in March.

 What you will hear:

 Construction noise between 7 a.m. to 7 p.m. six days per week, some evenings, and Sundays.
 Some phases of work were louder than others.